 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

 In this course, students will use an advanced lab system to maximize the time spent on learning objectives and minimize setup and troubleshooting.

 Students may use the latest version of Windows 10 or macOS 10.15.x or later for exercises.
 You will need a wired network adapter to connect to the classroom network.
 Larger laptop displays will make for an improved lab experience (less scrolling).

-"I wrote this course to teach you about all the different aspects of mobile security, both at a high level and down into the nitty-gritty details.
+This course will teach you about all the different aspects of mobile security, both at a high level and down into the nitty-gritty details.
 You will learn how to analyze mobile applications, attack smartphone devices on the network, man-in-the-middle either yourself or others, and root/jailbreak your device.
-You'll also learn what kind of malware may pose a threat to your company and your employees.
+You will also learn what kind of malware may pose a threat to your company and your employees.